- MRKH is a congenital disorder of the female reproductive system.

 When should my daughter start to create a vagina?

 The best time for your daughter to either use vaginal dilators or have surgery is when she is ready.
 Timing is different for everyone.
 The most common age at which girls decide they are ready to create a vagina is around 16 or 17, before college.
 Sometimes girls wait until they are in college, and start treatment over summer break.
 Some young women prefer to wait until they have a sexual partner before beginning treatment and some decide not to do anything at all.
-Please remember that as a parent/guardian you may wish for your daughter to address the issue as soon as possible to help resolve her vaginal agenesis, but this is your daughter’s vagina and treatment should be initiated only when she is ready to create a vagina.
+Please remember that as a parent/guardian you may wish for your daughter to address the issue as soon as possible to help resolve her vaginal agenesis, however treatment should be initiated only when she is ready to create a vagina.

 What if the vaginal dilators don’t work or my daughter can’t use them?

 If your daughter is having difficulty or worried that she is using the dilator incorrectly, she should talk with a member of her GYN team.
-If she is not pleased with her progress after she has used dilators consistently for about 6 months, she and her gynecologist should discuss surgical options or waiting and using dilators later, when she is ready.
+If she is not pleased with her progress after she has used dilators consistently for about 6 months, she and her gynecologist should discuss waiting and using dilators later, when she is ready or discuss surgical options.

 What if my daughter isn’t using her dilator?